EQWorks/common/git.md

 When reviewer approved the PR, it's ready for merge.
 Three ways to meget it through GitHub:

 #### Create a merge commit
-Through **merge commit** (merge with [`--no-ff` option](https://git-scm.com/docs/git-merge#_fast_forward_merge)) -- this gives a good indicator (the merge commit) of the bundling of code change commits.
+merge with [`--no-ff` option](https://git-scm.com/docs/git-merge#_fast_forward_merge) -- this gives a good indicator (the merge commit) of the bundling of code change commits.
 Also, the commit history and its timeline are [fully preserved](https://wac-cdn.atlassian.com/dam/jcr:e229fef6-2c2f-4a4f-b270-e1e1baa94055/02.svg?cdnVersion=le).

 #### Squash and merge
 DO NOT SQUASH MERGE, unless the project is always maintained by a single mind at all times, and always with only a single branch/track of development.

 #### Rebase and merge
-Through **rebase merge** -- the relevant commits are all rewritten to be brought on [top of the `HEAD` of the target branch](https://wac-cdn.atlassian.com/dam/jcr:5b153a22-38be-40d0-aec8-5f2fffc771e5/03.svg?cdnVersion=le).
+-- the relevant commits are all rewritten to be brought on [top of the `HEAD` of the target branch](https://wac-cdn.atlassian.com/dam/jcr:5b153a22-38be-40d0-aec8-5f2fffc771e5/03.svg?cdnVersion=le).
 That means the commit history and its timeline _can be_ altered.
 In return, you gain a full block of commits that represent intended code changes next to each other.

 ## On Reviewing